Skip to main content

 About the Author

-Thomas J. Petrelli, Jr. is an award-winning Family Law Attorney and managing partner at Petrelli Previtera.
+Thomas J. Petrelli, Jr. is an award-winning Family Law Attorney and managing partner at Petrelli Previtera, LLC.
 With over a decade of experience, his focus includes fphilaand family law.
 Thomas is recognized for his individualized approach and commitment to his clients.
 He has been listed in Pennsylvania Super Lawyers since 2009 and has received several notable awards.
 Holding a Juris Doctor from Vermont Law School and an LL.M. in Trial Advocacy from Temple University, Thomas is well-versed in handling a range of family law matters, including high-asset, highly contested divorces and child custody.

 Client Testimonials